 Get the contact information of eyewitnesses and take some photos of the accident scene.

 Gathering evidence at the scene of the accident can help support your motorcycle accident claim.
 For example, pictures of the skid marks can be shown to an accident reconstruction expert who can piece together the speeds and angles at which the vehicles were traveling — this can be used to show that the defendant was at-fault, and you were not.

 5) Consult an attorney as soon as possible.

 In every state, there is a statute of limitations deadline that applies to motorcycle accident injury claims.
 If you fail to file your claims before the deadline, you could lose the right to sue and recover damages.
 Contacting an attorney early will ensure that you satisfy all the procedural requirements.

 Motorcycle accidents often lead to severe injuries, as the safety features are less comprehensive than comparable four-wheel vehicles.

-For example, there’s no seatbelt on a motorcycle (and so you’re at risk of being thrown off the motorcycle and colliding with another object on the roadway).
-Similarly, motorcycles do not feature material to make for an impact barrier — in other words, there is little-to-no material to absorb the force of impact and minimize the physical trauma of a collision.
+For example, there is no seatbelt on a motorcycle.
+So you are at risk of being thrown off the motorcycle, then colliding with another object on the roadway.
+Similarly, motorcycles do not feature material to make for an impact barrier.
+In other words, there is little to no material to absorb the force of impact, then minimize the physical trauma of a collision.